Rhine water falls again in Germany, river ships cut loads

 Shallow water is hampering shipping on the entire river in Germany south of Duisburg and Cologne.

-“Shipping is continuing but with sometimes strongly reduced loads,” said Florian Krekel, spokesman for German inland waterways navigation agency WSA, stressing this is especially true for the chokepoint of Kaub near Koblenz where water levels are extremely low.
+“Shipping is continuing but with sometimes strongly reduced loads,” said Florian Krekel, spokesman for German inland waterways navigation agency WSA, emphasising that this is especially true for the chokepoint of Kaub near Koblenz.

 “Shipping during low water is not officially stopped, the sector regulates itself," he said.
 "Currently vessels can still sail but with a significant reduction in loads.
 It depends on the vessel type if they can load 50% or only 30% of their cargo.”